Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Introduction

-It is important to distinguish between dual AGN and the Cosmic Duets systems targeted in this work.
-Dual AGN are typically observed in merging galaxy pairs with projected separations of tens of kpc, where both galaxies are still distinct and each hosts an actively accreting supermassive black hole.
-In contrast, the Cosmic Duets sample focuses on systems at smaller, few-kiloparsec scales, where the galaxies have already coalesced into a single remnant and the dual SMBHs reside within the same galactic nucleus.
-While the first systems probe the physics of interacting SMBHs in separate galaxies, Cosmic Duets allow us to study the late stages of SMBH inspiral, merger-triggered accretion, and the early feedback processes within a single, merged galaxy.
+It is important to clarify the terminology used in this work.
+In the literature, the term "dual AGN" generally refers to systems hosting two actively accreting SMBHs over a wide range of projected separations, from $\sim 100$~kpc down to sub-kpc scales \citep[e.g.,][]{Liu11_sdsspair, derosa20, Bigmac25}.
+The Cosmic Duets systems targeted here represent a specific subset of close dual AGN selected to probe the small projected separation regime ($<7$ kpc), where the merging galaxies are expected to be in an advanced stage of interaction and the two SMBHs reside within a common merger remnant.
+While wider dual AGN systems trace interacting galaxies that are still distinct, Cosmic Duets is focused on the regime most directly connected to the late stages of SMBH orbital decay, merger-driven accretion, and the onset of feedback within a single galactic potential.

-The direct identification of dual AGN at $\sim$kpc separations remains challenging due to their intrinsic rarity, the high angular resolution required to resolve two active nuclei, and the potential increase in obscuration associated with late-stage mergers \citep{Koss2018, derosa20}.
-Several discoveries have in fact been serendipitous \citep[e.g.,][]{Junkkarinen01, Glikman23}, including cases revealed with spatially resolved Integral Field Unit (IFU) spectroscopy using JWST \citep{Maiolino2024dual, Ubler2024dual, Matsuoka2024, Perna2025dual}, highlighting the difficulty of systematically uncovering such systems.
-Initial targeted searches relied on indirect or resource-intensive techniques, such as the selection of double-peaked emission lines \citep{Zhou2004, Comerford2009, Rubinur19} or near-infrared imaging of merging galaxies \citep{Koss2018}.
-While these approaches provided valuable candidates, they were generally limited by angular resolution, sample size, or diagnostic ambiguity.
+The direct identification of dual AGN at approximately kpc separations remains challenging due to their intrinsic rarity, the high angular resolution required to resolve two active nuclei, and the potential increase in obscuration associated with late-stage mergers \citep{Koss2018, derosa20}.
+Simulations and observations indicate that column densities and obscuring material tend to increase as mergers progress \citep[e.g.,][]{Capelo17, Blecha18, Chen23b, Ricci17}.
+Several discoveries have in fact been serendipitous \citep[e.g.,][]{Junkkarinen01, Glikman23}, including cases revealed with spatially resolved Integral Field Unit (IFU) spectroscopy using JWST \citep{Ubler2024dual, Matsuoka2024, Perna2025dual} and candidates identified from complex broad-line structures in spatially integrated spectra \citep{Maiolino2024dual}, highlighting the difficulty of systematically uncovering such systems.